swag-lang/swag/llvm/mlir/docs/TargetLLVMIR.md

 LLVM IR.
 All non-trivial IR modifications are expected to happen at this stage or before.
 The conversion is *progressive*: most passes convert one dialect to the LLVM dialect and keep operations from other dialects intact.
-For example, the `-convert-memref-to-llvm` pass will only convert operations from the `memref` dialect but will not convert operations from other dialects even if they use or produce `memref`-typed values.
+For example, the `-finalize-memref-to-llvm` pass will only convert operations from the `memref` dialect but will not convert operations from other dialects even if they use or produce `memref`-typed values.